leockl/tool-ahead-of-time/README.md

 ## Quick Start 🚀

-Follow the tutorial in the "taot_tutorial.ipynb" file (under the "tutorial" folder) in this repo for an easy and practical guide.
+Follow the tutorial in the "taot_tutorial.ipynb" file (under the "tutorial" folder) in this repo for a fast and easy guide.

 ## Contributions 🤝